Perturbing Isoradial Triangulations: Discussion and Perspectives

-In \cite{Chelkak-Glazman-Smirnov2018} Chelkak, Glazman and Smirnov study the famous critical O($n$) loop model \cite{Domanyetal1981} \cite{NienhuisDG} \cite{Kostov1989} on abstract discrete surfaces with boundaries (denotes $G_\delta$) made by gluing together equilateral triangles $\triangle$ and rhombs $\lozenge(\theta)$ of unit length $\delta$ where each rhomb has an independent acute angle $\theta$ selected in the range $0 < \theta \leq {\pi \over 2}$.
-See Fig.~\ref{Triangle+Rhomb}.
+In \cite{Chelkak-Glazman-Smirnov2018} Chelkak, Glazman and Smirnov study the famous critical O($n$) loop model \cite{Domanyetal1981} \cite{NienhuisDG} \cite{Kostov1989} on abstract discrete surfaces with boundaries (denotes $G_\delta$) made by gluing together equilateral triangles $\triangle$ and rhombs $\lozenge(\theta)$ of unit length $\delta$ where each rhomb has an independent acute angle $\theta$ selected in the range $0 < \theta \leq {\pi \over 2}$, as depicted in Fig.~\ref{Triangle+Rhomb}.
 The surface has in general conical singularities at all of its vertices.
-In general a discrete surface may admit more than one tessellation into triangles and rhombs if some vertices are flat (no conical defect).
-Two tessellations are equivalent (i.e. they describe the same surface) if one can be transformed into the other by applying a sequence of the following three kinds of local operations: (i) \emph{Yang-Baxter transformations} which flips a flat hexagon made up of three rhombs sharing a common vertex, (ii) \emph{pentagonal transformations} which interchange a triangle and a rhomb which form a flat pentagon with a triangle and two rhombs, (iii) \emph{split transformations} which dissect a rhomb $\lozenge({\pi \over 3})$ into a pair of equilateral triangles sharing a common edge.
-See Fig.~\ref{YG+Pent}.
+A discrete surface may admit more than one tessellation into triangles and rhombs if some vertices are flat (no conical defect).
+Two tessellations are equivalent (i.e. they describe the same surface) if one can be transformed into the other by applying a sequence of the following three kinds of local operations: (i) \emph{Yang-Baxter transformations} which flips a flat hexagon made up of three rhombs sharing a common vertex, (ii) \emph{pentagonal transformations} which interchange a triangle and a rhomb which form a flat pentagon with a triangle and two rhombs, (iii) \emph{split transformations} which dissect a rhomb $\lozenge({\pi \over 3})$ into a pair of equilateral triangles sharing a common edge; this is depicted in Fig.~\ref{YG+Pent}.

-The states of the $O(n)$ loop model for a tessellated surface $G_\delta$ are configurations $\gamma$ consisting of non-crossing loops and strands (joining boundary components, if present) drawn on the surface $G_\delta$ which can be obtained by concatenating local arrangements of arcs, one for each triangle and rhomb in $G_\delta$.
+The states of the $\mathrm{O}(n)$ loop model for a tessellated surface $G_\delta$ are configurations $\gamma$ consisting of non-crossing loops and strands (joining boundary components, if present) drawn on the surface $G_\delta$ which can be obtained by concatenating local arrangements of arcs, one for each triangle and rhomb in $G_\delta$.
 A local weight $\mathrm{w}_\gamma(\uf)$ is associated to each face $\uf$ of $G_\delta$ which depends on the configuration of the loops on $\uf$, the geometry of the face (hence of angle $\theta$ if $\uf=\lozenge(\theta)$ is a rhomb), and on a parameter $s$ (related to the temperature).
 A factor $n$ (loop fugacity) is associated to each closed loop.
-The local weight $\mathrm{w}_\gamma(\uf)$ (that we do not discuss here) are taken to have a very specific form in order to satisfy the Yang-Baxter and Pentagonal relations ensuring that the model is the same for equivalent tessellations of the surface.
+The local weight $\mathrm{w}_\gamma(\uf)$ (that we do not discuss here) are taken to have a very specific form in order to satisfy the Yang-Baxter and pentagonal relations ensuring that the model is the same for equivalent tessellations of the surface.

 The partition function $Z^\frak{b}(G_\delta)$ for the $O(n)$ loop model on a fixed surface $G_\delta$ equipped with a boundary condition ${\frak{b}}$ (specifying which boundary edges are joined by arcs), is given by the sum over states (loops+arcs configurations $\gamma$) by